 The following are the methods for milk pasteurization:

-It’s flash pasteurization, which involves heating the milk for 15 seconds to 71.7°C. It kills Coxiella Burnetii and is the most heat-resistant pathogen in raw milk.
+It’s flash pasteurization, which involves heating the milk for 15 seconds to 71.7°C. It kills Coxiella burnetii and is the most heat-resistant pathogen in raw milk.
 It’s impossible to bring milk to the exact temperature, so working with different ranges of temperatures might be a safer bet.
 Moreover, it can be possible to heat milk between 72°C and 74°C for 15-20 seconds with the help of milk pasteurizers.
 It ensures that milk gets heated uniformly.
-The method is suitable in the continuous systems of pasteurization.
+The method is suitable for continuous systems of pasteurization.
 Flash pasteurized milk keeps from 16 to 21 days.
-Considering commercial purposes, manufacturers intentionally reduce days to push products out of shelves.
+Considering commercial purposes, manufacturers intentionally reduce the days to push products out of shelves.

 But who gets sick of drinking unpasteurized milk is still questionable.
 It may be anyone, from infants to children, seniors, pregnant women, and even people suffering from chronic ailments.
-According to the reports, children and infants are mostly at a greater risk because they drink a higher amount of milk when compared to other individuals.
+According to the reports, children and infants are mainly at a greater risk because they drink a higher amount of milk when compared to other individuals.

-After outlining the intriguing and important facts concerning Pasteurization, it can be concluded that it’s a mandatory and primarily the most effective process to make dairy and other liquid products safe by destroying vegetative pathogenic organisms.
+After outlining the intriguing and essential facts concerning Pasteurization, it can be concluded that it’s a mandatory and primarily the most effective process to make dairy and other liquid products safe by destroying vegetative pathogenic organisms.